kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.0.0/kosli_fingerprint.md

 Requires artifact type flag to be set.
 Artifact type can be one of: "file" for files, "dir" for directories, "docker" for docker images.

+Fingerprinting docker images can be done using via the local docker daemon or the fingerprint can be fetched from a remote registry.

+When fingerprinting a 'dir' artifact, you can exclude certain paths from fingerprint calculation using the '--exclude' flag.
+Excluded paths are relative to the artifact path(s) and can be literal paths or glob patterns.
+The supported glob pattern syntax is what is documented here: https://pkg.go.dev/path/filepath#Match

 ```shell
 kosli fingerprint {IMAGE-NAME | FILE-PATH | DIR-PATH} [flags]
 ```